Whether you’re a new startup or an established business, brand awareness will be a factor that’s central to your success.

 When consumers walk the aisles browsing, they can more easily discover new products.
 But when a shopping trip starts online, people are likely to search for specific brand names.

-If your brand name is not well-known, they’ll be fewer people searching for you and you’ll make fewer sales.
+If your brand name is not well-known, there will be fewer people searching for you and you’ll make fewer sales.
 Compounding the problem further is the fact that brands have never faced so much competition.

 What is brand awareness?